 Do I need to flush my water line after the new water meter is installed?

-Yes, we recommend customers clear sediment in their water line by running an outside spigot and cold water in a bathtub for about 10 minutes before using any other indoor water.
-Listen for hissing and spitting, a sign that air remains in the line.
-Run the water until it is clear, and no additional air bubbles are released.
-Customers may also need to clean screens on their faucets and shower heads.
+We recommend customers clear sediment in their water line by running an outside spigot and cold water in a bathtub for about 10 minutes.
+Listen for hissing and spitting, indicating air in the line.
+Run until clear, checking for additional air bubbles.
+Clean screens on faucets and shower heads if necessary.

-If you have an on-demand style water heater, follow the same basic directions, but run hot and cold in the bathtub for 10 minutes.
-If your hot water is not flowing after flushing, check your hot water heater for a relief valve.
-Pull this valve to release air, which should restore the flow of hot water.
-Please refer to your hot water heater user’s manual to ensure safe execution.
+For on-demand water heaters, follow the same steps but run hot and cold water in the bathtub for 10 minutes.
+If hot water isn't flowing, check the relief valve on the heater and pull it to release air.
+Refer to your hot water heater user’s manual for safe execution.